 There has been a lack of common understanding of scope of Article 4 between the various policy actors.
-Nevertheless, a nationwide government initiative (servizz.gov.mt) seeks to address access to information across government.
-The servizz.gov office is responsible for receiving requests for information, complaints and suggestions and for offering a reply in a timely, courteous and efficient manner.
+Nevertheless, a nationwide government initiative across government (servizz.gov.mt) seeks to address access to information across government.
+The servizz.gov

 IX.
 Further information on the practical application of the provisions of article 4